dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 - null descriptor: selector 0x0
 - first descriptor: selector 0x8
 - second descriptor: selector 0x10
-- third descritor: selector 0x18
+- third descriptor: selector 0x18
 - etc ...

 There is one exception to the 8-byte-per-descriptor rule, the TSS descriptor, which is used by the `ltr` instruction to load the task register with a task state segment.
 It's a 16-byte wide descriptor.

 Usually these selectors are for code (CS) and data (DS, SS), which tell the cpu where it's allowed to fetch instructions from, and what regions of memory it can read/write to.
 There are other selectors, for example the first entry in the GDT must be all zeroes (called the null descriptor).

 The null selector is mainly used for edge cases, and is usually treated as 'ignore segmentation', although it can lead to #GP faults if certain instructions are issued.
-Its usage only occurs with more advanced parts of x86, so we'll known to look out for it.
+Its usage only occurs with more advanced parts of x86, so we'll know to look out for it.

 The code and data descriptors are what they sound like: the code descriptor tells the cpu what region of memory it can fetch instructions from, and how to interpret them.
 Code selectors can be either 16-bit or 32-bit, or if running in long mode 64-bit or 32-bit.